 - Qualified Transportation Credit.
 This is a credit of \$25 per employee for any "qualified transportation fringe benefit" provided by an employer to an employee as described in Section 132(f) of the IRC of 1986.
 For more information, refer to O.C.G.A. §48-7-29.3. - Low Income Housing Credit.
 This is a credit against Georgia income taxes for taxpayers owning developments receiving the federal Low-Income Housing Tax Credit that are placed in service on or after January 1, 2001.
 Credit must be claimed on Form IT-HC and accompanied with Federal Form K-1 from the providing entity and a schedule of the building allocation.
-For more information, refer to O.C.G.A. §48-7-29.6.
+For more information, refer to O.C.G.A. §48-7-29.6. - Diesel Particulate Emission Reduction Technology Equipment.
+This is a credit given to any person who installs diesel particulate emission reduction equipment at any truck stop, depot, or other facility.
+For more information, refer to O.C.G.A. §48-7-40.19. - Business Enterprise Vehicle Credit.
+This credit is for a business enterprise for the purchase of a motor vehicle used exclusively to provide transportation for employees.
+In order to qualify, a business enterprise must certify that each vehicle carries an average daily ridership of not less than four employees for an entire taxable year.
+This credit cannot be claimed if the low and zero emission vehicle credit was claimed at the time the vehicle was purchased.
+For more information, refer to O.C.G.A. §48-7-40.22.

-TAX CREDITS (continued) Description
+TAX CREDITS (continued)